 - I focus on lower back and shoulders as they are very common problem areas.

-- I follow an approach of effort and relaxation so we do not deplete the energy
+- I follow an approach of effort and relaxation so we do not deplete the energy in the class and you can go on with your day

 - Every once in a while I do a weekly theme, like Slow Yoga, Back bend preparations, or introduction to inversions.